comoyun/audio2voice-tg/README.md

 ## Notes

 The script can be run interactively.
 For that, simply run `node index.js` and follow the prompts for bot token, chat ID, and audio file path.
-To have spectogram, the resulting file from conversion must be [no more than 1MB]([url](https://core.telegram.org/bots/api#inputfile)) in size.
+To have a spectrogram, the resulting file from conversion must be [no more than 1MB]([url](https://core.telegram.org/bots/api#inputfile)) in size.
 Otherwise, voice notes will be sent as files.